dillansimmons/storybook/readme.md

 > A noseless kill bot and a plump heroic dog pair, a maddening fight lies ahead of them.

 I'd watch that.

+## Notes
+- Bone looks good with serif

+## TODO
+- over abundance of battle (circle breaking)
+- dropcap should clip

+### Bugs
+- Line wraping breaks at certain sizes, especially sidebar (22, 25px font size)
+- O for bone is broken
+- T (lined with 5 is too much)